dongdongdoge/my_acadimia/content/authors/admin/_index.md

 ---

+Hello guys, this is Wentao, a previous software engineer, a PhD student, a semi-geek, a basketball enthusiast, an ukulele lover, a ......

-Hello guys, this is wentao.
-I am interested in Privacy Enhancement Technologies, Artificial Intelligence, Encrypted Database and Blockchain.
+I am interested in Privacy Enhancement Technologies, Artificial Intelligence, Encrypted Database.

+As well as Portfolio, Precision Medicine ...

-Have a nice day! (^_^)
+Have a nice day!

+Y(^_^)Y
 ---